punnalathomas/docker-demo/README.md

 Project structure - in detail

-In addition to this project structure overview, the provisioning and configuration files themselves are heavily commented in order to guide the reader throug the demo.
+In addition to this project structure overview, the provisioning and configuration files themselves are heavily commented in order to guide the reader through the demo.

 ---